esling/esling.github.io/_pages/research.md

 author_profile: false
 ---

 You can find detailed list of my
 1. Publications
-2. Project
+2. Projects
 3. Supervisions

 Here is a selected list of publications